Heart transplantation: Rejection

-Since the transplanted heart originates from another organism, the recipient's immune system typically attempts to reject it.
-The risk of rejection never fully goes away, and the patient will be on immunosuppressive drugs for the rest of their life.
-These drugs may cause unwanted side effects, such as an increased likelihood of infections or the development of certain cancers.
+Since the transplanted heart originates from another organism, the recipient's immune system will attempt to reject it regardless if the donor heart matches the recipient's blood type (unless if the donor is an isograft).
+Like other solid organ transplants, the risk of rejection never fully goes away, and the patient will be on immunosuppressive drugs for the rest of their life.
+Usage of these drugs may cause unwanted side effects, such as an increased likelihood of contracting secondary infections or develop certain types of cancer.
 Recipients can acquire kidney disease from a heart transplant due to the side effects of immunosuppressant medications.
 Many recent advances in reducing complications due to tissue rejection stem from mouse heart transplant procedures.

-People who have had heart transplants are monitored in various ways to test for the development of rejection.
+People who have had heart transplants are monitored in various ways to test for possible organ rejection.

 A 2022 pilot study examining the acceptability and feasibility of using video directly observed therapy to increase medication adherence in adolescent heart transplant patients showed promising results of 90.1% medication adherence compared to 40-60% typically.
-Higher medication variability levels can lead to fewer organ rejections and other poor outcomes.
+Higher medication variability levels can lead to greater organ rejections and other poor outcomes.